LibCrowds/project-playbills/README.md

 pbs update_project
 ```

+Visit the project settings page and update the category, webhook and
-The project can now be published from the project settings page.
+thumbnail.
+The project is now ready to be published.